SkylineCommunications/dataminer-docs/connector-help/connector_help/Lawo_Power_Core.md

 # Lawo Power Core

-This driver is used to monitor a Lawo Power Core device.
+This connector is used to monitor a Lawo Power Core device.
 This device is a remote production solution for audio consoles with integrated modular I/O, DSP and IP streaming capabilities and uses Ember+ as its communication protocol.

 ## About